noskisdead/dots/README.md

 **Note:** You might not be able to login, if it's the case, select Hyprland in the SDDM menu located in the down-right corner of your screen.

 # To do
-Choose a file manager to install.
-Choose a video player to install.
-Choose an image viewer to install.
+Find a way to install a zen browser theme to the dotfiles